Dazzler (Marvel Comics): Impact

 Ira Madison III of MTV described Dazzler as a "gay icon in the annals of Marvel legends," asserting, "Dazzler remains a hugely popular character, particularly among queer Marvel fans. [...]
-Even though her stories were never tied to the disco scene at large, her journey of struggling for acceptance from a dismissive father and longing for the love of her missing mother was something that queer readers, who only years earlier could have been arrested for showing signs of affection toward a member of the same sex in public, connected with.
-Embracing your sexuality had to happen in dark, sweaty nightclubs with disco music blaring, or, for younger gay men far from the metropolises of New York and San Francisco, it could occur in their childhood bedrooms, reading Dazzler's exploits in between more butch fare like X-Men and Spider-Man that wouldn't get them bullied."
-Jerry Stanford of CBR.com asserted, "Almost since the beginning, the story of mutants in the Marvel Universe has been an allegory for the civil rights of marginalized groups.
-Initially, it was the civil rights movement for African Americans, but in recent years, it has taken on aspects of the fight for LGBTQ rights.
-In Dazzler: X-Song, this became very apparent.
-The friction between mutants, still recovering from Scarlet Witch's decimation of their numbers, and Inhumans, whose numbers expanded into the general population is on full display here.
+Even though her stories were never tied to the disco scene at large, her journey of struggling for acceptance from a dismissive father and longing for the love of her missing mother was something that queer readers, who only years earlier could have been arrested for showing signs of affection toward a member of the same sex in public, connected with."
+Jerry Stanford of CBR.com asserted, "Almost since the beginning, the story of mutants in the Marvel Universe has been an allegory for the civil rights of marginalized groups...
 Dazzler strives for unity and her words mirror things said in the LGBTQ community.
 Different groups sometimes seek to alienate others as not worthy of inclusion, and the fight here makes a stand for a big tent movement."
-Andrew Wheeler of ComicsAlliance stated, "Ideas of self-ownership occur again and again in Claremont's stories and characters.
-Emma Frost is a woman who truly owns her sexuality.
-The villain Mystique has a fluid identity that in no way compromises her certainty of self.
-And Dazzler is mutantdom's first drag performer, using stage theatrics to present her true self to the world.
+Andrew Wheeler of ComicsAlliance stated, "Ideas of self-ownership occur again and again in Claremont's stories and characters...
+Dazzler is mutantdom's first drag performer, using stage theatrics to present her true self to the world.
 On the stage she could embrace her mutant identity in a way that wouldn't feel safe on the street."